Academic Works

 Overview

-Group work - Throughout this VoIP course we explored configuring PBX servers and calling through them using SIP trunking and dial peers.
-In this final case study, our group was tasked with meeting a business need for a multi-site VoIP system.
-The two branch offices were connected via the Headquarters router and each site had it's own PBX server to serve clients locally, and a SIP trunk was configured to allow inter-PBX calls.
-Each site was configured with two Linphone softphones for testing purposes.
+Group work - Throughout this VoIP course my group explored configuring PBX servers and calling through them using SIP trunking and dial peers.
+The main objective was meeting an enterprise business need for a multi-site VoIP system.
+The two branch offices were connected via the Headquarters router and each site had it's own PBX server to serve clients locally, a SIP trunk was configured to allow inter-PBX calls.
+Each site was configured with two Linphone softphones and Cisco IP phones for testing.

 What I Learned

 FreePBX OS has quite a learning curve to it, and when combining three PBX instances together across a network it can introduce some issues.
-Linphones would register to the wrong instances, or DHCP would not be functioning however after correcting some minor issues with our configuration our design held up to the challenge presented and all phones could contact one another.
+Linphones would register to the wrong instances, or DHCP would not be functioning however after correcting some minor issues with my configuration my design held up to the challenge presented and all phones could contact one another from any PBX.

 Screenshots